PrathamGupta06/ai-sudoku-solver/README.md

-# CLI Sudoku Solver
+# CLI Sudoku Solver from Image
 A simple sudoku solver written in Python.
-It is very fast and can solve any sudoku puzzle.
+It is very fast and can solve any sudoku puzzle from an image and manual input.
+The image can be of any type (even from a newspaper!) as long as the boundaries of the boxes are visible.
+See [Example](#example) for the sample image.

 ## Menu
 - [Features](#features)